Clutter Holding You Hostage ?

 Think about the number of emails we get in a day; the amount of decisions we make in the grocery store.
 White bread, brown bread, wholewheat, honey and oats, rye, cracked wheat, etc… all decisions we make daily.
 Aren’t we lucky to have such choice – but at what cost to our peace of mind?

-So if we are making all these little decisions each day, and our attention is being pulled from place to place it’s easy to realize how when we come home we don’t want to have to make as many decisions or deal with lots of stuff to manage.
+So if we are making all these little decisions each day, then our attention is being pulled from place to place and becomes fragmented.
+It’s easy to see that when we come home from a busy day we don’t want to have to make as many decisions.
+Let alone deal with lots of stuff to manage.

-I think that’s the reason so many people buy too much stuff and often end up purchasing a “double” because they can’t find the original, time is valuable, and it’s sometimes just easier and faster to buy another one.
+I think that’s the reason so many people buy too much stuff and often end up purchasing a “double”.
+They can’t find the original, time is valuable, and it’s sometimes just easier and faster to buy another one.
 Is that one of your reasons?

 We're on the move again!